Project-Faster/qpep/docs/user-manual.md

 * **gateway_port** : Remote port of the server on which the QUIC tunnel is sent

+* **multipath_address_list** : List of address/port combinations to use as addresses for the multipath extension.
+Only valid with mp-quic-go backend

 #### Server

 Allows to customize the behavior when in server mode.